Logo

 Speak Magazine

 Vivian-Rose Acuff is a graphic designer who is interested in Nancy Spector’s response to Stefan Sagmeister’s series “Things I have learned in my life.”
 Sagmeister’s project shares how he finds meaning in life through experiences that require reflection, acceptance of imperfection, and a balance between work and personal well-being.
-Acuff’s approach for adding visual imagery stems from being influenced by the same antiestablishment cultural phenomenon developed during the 1960s mentioned in Spector’s essay.
-While keeping note of how Nancy positions Sagmeister’s work as a critique against the dominant approach of traditionally curated art, her publication is harvested with photography from a “The Saturday Evening Post” magazine published
+Acuff’s approach to adding visual imagery stems from being influenced by the same antiestablishment cultural phenomenon developed during the 1960s mentioned in Spector’s essay.
+While keeping note of how Nancy positions Sagmeister’s work as a critique against the dominant approach of traditionally curated art, her publication is harvested with photography from “The Saturday Evening Post” magazine published

 on January 25th, 1969.8.5in x 11in